andreiemery/andreiemery/README.md

 - 👋 Hi, I’m @andreiemery
 - 👀 I’m interested in ...
-Data Science
+Robotics Programming
 - 🌱 I’m currently learning ...
-Machine Learning with Python
+Python and C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... andreikemery@gmail.com